yuanmingqi/ConvolutionBox/README.md

 All the feature maps you generated will be saved in the '**static/images**'

-In future versions, we will add more types of convolution operations.
+In future versions, we will add more types of convolution operations like 'Pointwise convolution', 'Deepwise separable convolution' and so on.

 ## Pooling